se-iram/SmartShield/README.md

-# SmartShield: Real-Time Face Recognition App using Siamese Neural Network
+# SmartShield: Real-Time Face Verification App using Siamese Neural Network

 ## 📌 Overview
 FaceMatch is a facial recognition system trained from scratch using a Siamese Neural Network built with TensorFlow.
 It compares two face images and tells if they belong to the same person.